 Vinegar is often made by fermenting cider or wine.
 However, it is also a good way to use peels and trimmings from just about any produce.
 People around the world make vinegar from a variety of ingredients, including coconut water, palm tree sap and cane juice.
 Good vinegar is pleasantly tart and redolent of the raw material used to make it (such as apples or oranges).

 When making vinegar, use wine, ale, cider or mead yeast.
 Bread yeast does not produce a good hard cider, wine or vinegar.

 The basic process for making vinegar from produce trimmings:

-- Dissolve 5 to 15 grams yeast in a small amount of tepid water in a clean and sterilized one-quart or larger glass jar.
+Dissolve 5 to 15 grams yeast in a small amount of tepid water in a clean and sterilized glass jar, one quart or larger.

-- Full acetic fermentation usually takes 2 to 4 weeks.
-If desired, filter vinegar through a coffee filter, or 2 to 3 layers of damp cheesecloth.
+Full acetic fermentation usually takes 2 to 4 weeks.
+If desired, filter vinegar through a coffee filter or two to three layers of damp cheesecloth.
 Use within 12 months.

 For more information about food preservation methods and recipes, see The Home Preserving Bible by Carole Cancler.